miwurster/miwurster/resume.md

 ];

 const profile = `
 I'm a Senior Software Engineer with 10+ years of experience building and operating complex, customer-facing systems in both startup and enterprise environments.
-Over the last four years, I've led the end-to-end development of a quantum-as-a-service platform; from product discovery and system architecture to implementation, automated deployment, and production operations.
+Over the last four years, I've worked continuously on the same product, a quantum-as-a-service platform, owning it end-to-end from product discovery and system architecture to implementation, automated deployment, and production operations.
 <br><br>
-I enjoy working at the intersection of product and engineering, especially in ambiguous problem spaces where close collaboration with users, product, and business stakeholders is essential.
-I've worked directly with customers, sales, and business development teams, and I regularly use monitoring and usage data to identify friction points and improve the user experience.
+I enjoy working at the intersection of product and engineering, especially in early-stage, fast-moving environments where requirements are incomplete and engineers are trusted to define scope, make trade-offs, and ship.
+My work spans the full lifecycle: collaborating on problem definition, implementing customer-facing features, building backend services and data models, establishing CI/CD and GitOps workflows, and operating systems in production.
+I've worked closely with customers, sales, and business stakeholders, and regularly use monitoring and usage data to guide technical and product decisions.
+Technically, I'm strongest in TypeScript (Vue.js, React, Node.js), Java (Spring Boot), Python, and PostgreSQL, with deep experience building cloud-native systems on Kubernetes and public cloud platforms (GCP, AWS, Azure).
 <br><br>
-Technically, I'm strongest in TypeScript (Vue.js, Node.js, React), Java (Spring Boot), Python, and PostgreSQL, with deep experience building cloud-native systems on Kubernetes and Google Cloud.
-I value strong engineering practices (Continuous Delivery, TDD, trunk-based development, pair/mob programming, and GitOps) and I've seen how they enable teams to move quickly without sacrificing quality.
-<br><br>
-I'm motivated by roles where engineers own problems end-to-end, ship iteratively, and are accountable for the systems they build.
+I'm motivated by roles where engineers carry responsibility from initial design through production operation and long-term maintenance.
 `

 const skills = `